HSF/hsf.github.io/organization/_posts/2022/2022-01-20-coordination.md

 ### General

-A big welcome to all of out incoming conveners for 2022 and many thanks to all of our continuing conveners.
+A big welcome to all of our incoming conveners for 2022 and many thanks to all of our continuing conveners.

 Many thanks to TJ Khoo (Analysis); Chris Jones and Attila Krasznahorkay (Frameworks); Andrea Valassi (Generators); Ben Krikler (PyHEP); David Lange (Reconstruction); Mircho Rozodov (Developer Tools); and Meirin Oan Evans (Training) for their work in 2021 and, in many cases, for quite a number of years before that.
 It’s very much appreciated!

 After this meeting outgoing conveners will be liberated from the mailing list, but we look forward to your continuing involvement in HSF and the WGs.

+All WGs uploaded their plans to the [agenda](https://indico.cern.ch/event/1096580/), which gets discussed group by group:

 ### Data Analysis